alizvak/BQ-Q/README.md

 Welcome to the **BigQuery-GA4-Queries** repository!
 This open-source collection is a curated set of SQL queries specifically designed for analyzing and extracting insights from **Google Analytics 4 (GA4)** exported data in BigQuery.
-Over years of working with GA4 data exports, these queries have become my go-to tools for daily reporting and analysis, and now I’m making them available for everyone to use and adapt..
+Over years of working with GA4 data exports, these queries have become my go-to tools for daily reporting and analysis.
+Now, I’m making them available for everyone to use and adapt.

 ## What’s Included?